Welcome to the Alpine Marmot Project

 The project employs 4 to 6 field assistants per year, each of which spend two months in the French Alps monitoring and collecting detailed data on our study population.

 Field assistants should be prepared to work hard!
 The typical day of a field assistants start at 7:30 am with the waking up of the marmots and end up at 10:00 pm with the marmots going to bed.
 Of course marmots are not aware of Saturdays or Sundays.
 Initial training will be provided, and field assistants usually work alone or by two.
-Field assistants will also work with Earthwatch teams.

 There is usually strong competition for these places.
 In general, volunteers will have a degree in Biology, Zoology, Conservation biology, Psychology, or a related subject.
 Volunteers must be physically fit and able to commit to 2 months of field work in demanding conditions in the French Alps.
-Volunteers must have a driving license.

 How to Apply